EuphoricCatface/ModbusRTUSniffer-PySide/README.md

 ### Slave Tables
 When the parser detects a packet for a slave address, a page for the address will be created.
+Each page has two tables, namely Bits and Registers.
 Each row shows 16 registers, and unoccupied rows will be skipped.
 Recently updated cells will be highlighted with colors, green for reading and red for writing, decaying as time goes.